heethesh/Computer-Vision-and-Deep-Learning-Setup/README.md

 	git checkout 3.4.0
 	cd ..

+**NOTE: Keep the build folder in the same location as it may be required in future to upgrade or uninstall OpenCV**

 Configure and generate the MakeFile in */opencv/build* folder (make sure to specify paths to downloaded OpenCV-contrib modules correctly):

 	cd opencv